Stratford-upon-Avon and Midland Junction Railway: The Northampton and Banbury Junction Railway

-Still intending to reach South Wales independently, the N&BJR obtained authorisation for a further extension to Blockley, Gloucestershire, (near Moreton-in-Marsh) in 1865 and to Ross-on-Wye in 1866.
+Still intending to reach South Wales independently, the N&BJR obtained authorisation in the Northampton and Banbury Railway (Extensions) Act 1865 (28 & 29 Vict. c. ccclxii) for a further extension to Blockley, Gloucestershire, (near Moreton-in-Marsh) in 1865 and to Ross-on-Wye in 1866.
 This line would have turned south-west on the approach to Banbury; the company signalled its intention by changing its name to the Midland Counties and South Wales Railway.
 However it quickly became obvious that these ambitious plans—96 mi of railway was contemplated at a cost of £1,250,000—were impossible to put into effect, and the company reverted to its former name.
 In fact the desired connecting line across the hills to Chipping Norton was built much later by the Banbury and Cheltenham Direct Railway, which opened on 6 April 1887.
 The Northampton and Banbury Junction Railway did not generate much passenger traffic, and the train service was limited to three or four return trains daily, but cattle proved a very successful traffic as Banbury cattle market grew in importance.